untoldengine/UntoldEngine/docs/API/GettingStarted.md

 project.
 You will run the demo, create an Xcode project, export assets into the engine's `.untold` runtime format, and load those assets from a `GameScene`.

-You can create projects and export assets in two ways:
+You can create projects using the Untold Engine Commannd Line Interface.

-- Use the CLI if you prefer terminal commands or want a repeatable workflow.
-- Use Untold Engine Studio if you prefer a visual editor for project setup, asset import, and scene preparation.

-After your project is created, both workflows lead to the same place: an Xcode project with a `GameData` folder that contains the assets your game loads at runtime.
+After your project is created, an Xcode project with a `GameData` folder that contains the assets your game loads at runtime.

 ---